 Katherine H Hankins Middle School places among the top 20% of public schools in Alabama for:

 - Category Attribute

-- Katherine H Hankins Middle School's student population of 749 students has declined by 10% over five school years.
+- Katherine H Hankins Middle School's student population of 783 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|